-Lockdown feels stupid.
+Lockdown is stupid.
 You can barely spend any time with friends and they're not allowed in your house.
-Next Monday is the 6th of July and I'll be inviting someone round to play Minecraft with me.
+Next Monday is the 6th July and I'll be inviting someone round to play Mine-craft with me.
 I like it because it's pretty creational and I can build things.
 Sometimes I'm just thinking about what I can build next.

-In the beginning of lockdown I went to the park and did a bit of biking or we played football as a family, but sometimes, when lona, my twin sister, doesn't want someone to have the ball, she just lies on top of it and I have to kick it out from under her!
+In the beginning of lock-down I went to the park and did a bit of biking or we played football as a family, but sometimes, when Iona, my twin sister, doesn't want someone to have the ball, she just lies on top of it and I have to kick it out from under her!